Why Tarangire National Park in Tanzania is Worth Visiting

 How much does a Tarangire Safari cost?

-- For children (aged 5 - 16 years) the Tarangire entry fee is USD $18 per child.
-For small children, younger than 5 entry to Tarangire is free.
+• For children (aged 5 - 16 years), the Tarangire entry fee is USD $18 per child.
+For children under 5, entry to Tarangire is free.

 There are Tarangire Safari day tours from Arusha.
-African Budget Safaris does not feature any of these short trips but one of our favourite safari partners does offer day safaris to Tarangire Park at reasonable prices.
-The price of a group Tarangire Day Safari depends on the number of people per group.
-For Tarangire National Park full-day tours with lunch, budget for about 185 USD per person (group of 7 people) to 380 USD per person (booking for two).
+African Budget Safaris does not feature any of these short trips, but one of our favourite safari partners does offer day safaris to Tarangire Park at reasonable prices.
+The price of a group Tarangire day safari depends on the group size.
+For full-day Tarangire National Park tours with lunch, budget about 185 USD per person (group of 7) to 380 USD per person (booking for two).
 For more info or help booking, contact us.

 Affordable Tarangire Safari Tours